 Self-esteem: Take steps to feel better about yourself

-If you have low self-esteem, harness the power of your own thoughts and beliefs to change how you feel about yourself.
-Start with these four steps to a healthier self-esteem.By Mayo Clinic Staff
+Harness the power of your thoughts and beliefs to raise your self-esteem.
+Start with these steps.By Mayo Clinic Staff

-Consider these steps, based on cognitive behavioral therapy:
+Consider these steps, based on cognitive behavioral therapy.

 - A work or school presentation

 - A challenge with a spouse, loved one, co-worker or other close contact

 - A change in roles or life events, such as a job loss or a child leaving home

 Once you've learned which situations affect your self-esteem, notice your thoughts about them.
 This includes what you tell yourself (self-talk) and how you view the situations.

 Your thoughts and beliefs might be positive, negative or neutral.
 They might be rational, based on reason or facts.
 Or they may be irrational, based on false ideas.